 Now comes the fun part.
 Grab fabric paint or tempura paints and let your child color it using his creativity.
 It is a good idea to use plastic gloves when coloring it.
 Once done, let it sit for an hour before washing.
 Dry in shade and ta-da…your Holi t-shirt is ready.

-Ask your child to think of a color that best describes that family member.
-Mention that color on the sheet.
-And if your child can write, ask him to describe how that particular color describes the concerned person.
+Ask your child to think of a colour that best describes that family member.
+Mention that colour on the sheet.
+And if your child can write, ask him to describe how that particular colour describes the concerned person.
 For younger children, they can draw fruits and vegetables that person likes.